Edinburgh Trams: Fare structure

 Ticketing and fares are integrated with Lothian Buses.
 A proof of payment system applies.
 The single fare within the city zone is the same as on Lothian Buses (£2, with effect from 1 April 2023); day tickets and Ridacards are equally valid on trams and buses.
 As an exception, the tram fare from the city zone to the airport is £7.50 one-way compared to £5.50 for the bus.

-The "Ridacard" is a smartcard season ticket issued by Transport for Edinburgh; it is valid on both Edinburgh Trams and Lothian Buses (available for one week, four weeks or annually).
+The "Ridacard" is a smartcard season ticket issued by Lothian Buses; it is valid on both Edinburgh Trams and Lothian Buses (available for one week, four weeks or annually).
 On 1 September 2014, a rechargeable pre-paid smartcard for single journeys on both buses and trams, called "Citysmart", was introduced.

 Free travel is available to holders of City of Edinburgh Council-issued Scottish National Entitlement Cards which are eligible for concessionary travel, and for a companion travelling with the cardholder of National Entitlement Cards with a companion entitlement.
 Passengers with National Entitlement Cards eligible for concessionary travel but issued by other local authorities are not offered any fare concession, with the exception of blind or visually impaired cardholders.
 This is due to the free travel for local residents being funded by the City Council rather than the government.

 An "onboard fare" of £10 is charged to passengers who have not pre-purchased a ticket or validated either a Ridacard, a National Entitlement Card or an m-ticket before boarding.